jlburky/linux-config/README.md

 * `configuraions` - files and directories that don't map directly to a user's `$HOME` directory.
-* `scripts` - scripts to automate the environment; each script is prepended numerically to provide a run order and must be run from this directory.
+* `scripts` - scripts to automate the environment; each script is prepended numerically to provide a run order guidance.
+All scripts must be run from this directory.
 * `repos` - stores external cloned (not stored in this repo) or forked (store in this repo) repos.
 * `venvs` - space to create any virtual environments to support Linux